BeansIsFat/go2rtc-config-orig/index.md

 ## Configure Mainsail and Fluidd

-Make sure you select `WebRTC (go2rtc)` as the service and use the following URL for the stream, replacing the ALL_CAPS text with your values:
+Make sure you select `WebRTC (go2rtc)` as the service and use the following URL for the stream, replacing the ALL_CAPS text with your IP address or URL:

     http://YOUR_IP_ADDRESS:1984/stream.html?src=linux_usbcam&mode=webrtc